NERC-CEH/VegSci.jl/docs/src/index.md

 ## Background

-`VegSci.jl` is a package containing tools for vegetation science using the Julia (Bezanson et al. 2017), a growing scientific programming language which solves the ‘two language problem’ (@ Roesch et al. 2023), offering C and FORTRAN-like performance alongside the readability and user-friendliness of higher level languages such as Python. `VegSci.jl` aims to collate selected functionality found in popular vegetation science software programs/packages such as JUICE, vegan, ade4, vegclust, vegsoup, and ecotraj into a single location with a user-friendly API and transparent methodologies. `VegSci.jl` is being developed with the aim of assisting in the creation of high-performance, reproducible analysis pipelines in vegetation research (Sperandii et al. 2024), developed primarily with the application to the vegetation of Great Britain in mind, but fully generalisable.
-Nomenclature follows Theurillat et al.
+`VegSci.jl` is a package containing tools for vegetation science using Julia (Bezanson et al. 2017), a growing scientific programming language which solves the ‘two language problem’ (Roesch et al. 2023), offering C and FORTRAN-like performance alongside the readability and user-friendliness of higher level languages such as Python. `VegSci.jl` aims to collate selected functionality found in popular vegetation science software programs/packages such as JUICE, vegan, ade4, vegclust, vegsoup, and ecotraj into a single location with a user-friendly API and transparent methodologies. `VegSci.jl` is being developed with the aim of assisting in the creation of high-performance, reproducible analytical pipelines in vegetation research (Sperandii et al. 2024), developed primarily with the application to the vegetation of Great Britain in mind, but fully generalisable.
+Nomenclature follows Theurillat et al. (2021).
-(2021).

 ## Installation